acalderon20/littlelemon/README.md

 # littlelemon

-- This will be a repository that holds my iOS Capstone Project from the Meta iOS Developer Certificate.
-I'm excited to start working on it!
+This is a repository that hold my iOS Capstone app for the Meta iOS Developer Certificate.
+Working on updating some styling for the app